Q1: What prompted development of the Concept of Operations (ConOps)?

 Q4: Can all facility owners expect final inspection classification communications within 90 days of inspection closing?

-A4: CDER and ORA began issuing the 90-day decisional letters in late 2017 with a goal of 90 percent in this timeframe in 2018.
+A4: CDER and ORA began issuing the 90-day decisional letters in late 2017 with a goal of 90 percent in this timeframe.

 Q5: How does FDA communicate the final inspection classification?